OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 ## Octopus in Kubernetes with SSL

-Its recommended best practise to access your Octopus instance over a secure HTTPS connection.
+Its recommended best practice to access your Octopus instance over a secure HTTPS connection.

 Whilst this guide doesn't include instructions on how to configure access to Octopus Server in Kubernetes using an SSL/TLS certificate, there are many guides available.